 The Project has no known environmental liabilities and enjoys enthusiastic local support.
 The Province of Ontario has already granted two renewable 21-year Mining Leases at Eco Ridge, giving Pele the exclusive right to mine the deposit.
 The Mining Leases include surface rights except where the City of Elliot Lake owns certain surface patents.
 The City of Elliot Lake has also granted to Pele a renewable 21-year lease with an option to purchase the Surface Patents.
 Both the Mining Leases and the City Lease allow for siting of project infrastructure like mine portals and processing facilities.

-Pele places great value on community relations and has maintained friendly and productive dialogue with local First Nations and the City of Elliot Lake since the inception of the Eco Ridge Mine project in 2006.
-Pele seeks to provide long-term benefits to local communities through sustainable development.
+Pele places great value on Community Relations and has maintained friendly and productive dialogue with local First Nations and the City of Elliot Lake since the inception of the Eco Ridge Mine project in 2006.
+Pele seeks to provide long-term benefits to local communities, Ontario and Canada through sustainable development.

 Note: The PEA is preliminary in nature.
 It includes inferred mineral resources, which are considered too speculative geologically to have the economic considerations applied to them that would enable them to be categorized as mineral reserves and there is no certainty that the preliminary economic assessment will be realized.